arthurcct2023/arthurcct2023/README.md

 ## Greeting and Welcome to my Profile! 👋🏽

-I am a Data Analyst and Scientist driven to results and optimisation, graduated in Chemical Engineering, with a background of over 5 years working as manager of business and coordinating project.
-I use critical thinking for searching for gaps of performance and oportunities for improvements and rely on strong quantitative and qualitative methods to reach reliable solution for business.
-I am currently pursuing a career in which I can use my skills for improve energy efficiency.
-I am currently learning Data Mining and Scraping, Data Visualization and Energy Markets.
+I am a Data Analyst and Engineer, with a background of 5 years working as engineer and manager on water and wastewater, and telecommunications services.
+I am specialist Green Belt in Lean Six Sigma and I rely on strong quantitative and qualitative methods to enhance business performance.
+I have hand-on experience from my previous jobs reducing Customer Churn, increasing Revenue, increasing quality standards, project management and chemical analytics.
+I am currently pursuing a career to work with sustainable energy, energy efficiency, net carbon zero and sustainability.
+I am currently learning SCADA, Digital Twins and Energy Markets.

 ## Education 🎓